0cjs/sedoc/8bit/msx/rom.md

            07E  SETGRP    set VDP to multicolor mode ...
-           090  GICINI    init PSG and static data for PLAY statement ...
+           090  GICINI    init PSG and static data for PLAY statement 093  WRTPSG    write data in E to PSG reg in A ...
            159  CALBAS    inter-slot call to BASIC interpreter